-The black sea bass pot sector is a Category II fishery because occasional incidental mortality or serious injury of marine mammals occur in the fishery.
-The Atlantic mixed species trap/pot fishery has had interactions with threatened and endangered species including fin and humpback whales (January 28, 2015, 79 FR 77919).
+The Atlantic mixed species trap/pot fishery (of which the SAFMC black sea bass pot sector is a part) is considered a Category II fishery under the LOF because it occasionally causes incidental mortality or serious injury to marine mammals.
+The Atlantic mixed species trap/pot fishery has interacted with fin and humpback whales (January 28, 2015, 79 FR 77919).
 Some pot gear in other areas are Category I fisheries under the LOF because they are known to frequently cause incidental mortalities or serious injuries of marine mammals.
 Category I fisheries have been documented to cause serious injury and death to NARW (Johnson et al. 2005, Knowlton et al. 2012).
 Other trap pot fisheries are classified as Category III fisheries because there is a remote likelihood of or no known incidental mortality or serious injury of marine mammals.

 Entanglements incidental to commercial fishing are the primary threat to right whales; however, less is known about the source of entanglement.
 In a study of 31 right whale entanglements, Johnson et al. (2005) found 14 cases where gear type could be identified; pot gear represented 71% of these cases (8 lobster pots, 1 crab pot, 1 unknown pot).
 In a recent compilation of data from 2007-2014, there were 17 entangled whales and none of these were attributed to a specific fishery (Waring et al. 2014).
 These data indicate information from an entanglement event often does not include the detail necessary to assign the entanglements to a particular fishery or location, and scarring studies suggest the vast majority of entanglements are not observed (Waring et al. 2014).
 Consequently, while black sea bass pot gear has not been definitively identified in a right whale entanglement, right whales entanglements in gear consistent with that used in the commercial black sea bass sector have been documented.
 Knowlton et al. (in press) examined line characteristics of fishing gear removed from live and dead entangled whales from the U.S. East Coast and Canada from 1994-2010.
-Of 132 ropes from 70 cases, they found 26% of ropes were in the range of 0.312 in (~5/16 in) to .654 in (11/16 in) diameter and made out of polypropylene (Knowlton et al, in press).
+Of 132 ropes from 70 cases, they found 26% of ropes were in the range of 0.312 in (\sim 5/16 in) to .654 in (11/16 in) diameter and made out of polypropylene (Knowlton et al, in press).
 Levesque (2009) interviewed 42 black sea bass pot fishermen from major fishing ports in the area Georgia through North Carolina.
 Fishermen reporting using 1/4 in, 5/16 in, or 3/8 in diameter buoy lines and most used line made out of polypropolene (Levesque 2009).